reactive-python/reactpy-django/docs/src/reference/settings.md

 Minimum seconds between ReactPy automatic clean up operations.

-The server will check if the interval has passed after every component disconnection, and will perform a clean if needed.
+After a component disconnection, the server will perform a clean up if this amount of time has passed since the last clean up.

 Set this value to `#!python None` to disable automatic clean up operations.